 A research project with excellent control subjects will increase its level of justification and perception.
 Any sorts of omissions in the controls are extremely prohibited.
 The reviewers always seek the points that are justifying your research idea, and enlisting all the control subjects is one of the important points.

 Insufficient Information about the Human Subjects Involved in Clinical Researches

 The clinical researches are usually performed on the test subjects.
 The positive outcomes of these researches directly affect the healthcare system.
-Since the healthcare system revolves around humans, the reviewers seek human subjects in such researches.
+Since the healthcare system revolves around humans, the reviewers seek human subjects in such research.
 Unfortunately, the investigators cannot easily get consent from the patients for the clinical trials.
 Thus, the human subjects are usually limited, which questions the actual numbers that will be available for the research conduction.
-The funding agencies do not approve of clinical researches with few clinical subjects.
+The funding agencies do not approve of clinical research with few clinical subjects.
 Hence, the grant proposals with this deficiency are ultimately rejected.

 How to Amend?